Legal consultant with a specialization in Gender and Human Rights

 LL.M in Advanced Studies in Human Rights

-Carlos III University, Madrid (Spain)
+Universidad Carlos III, Madrid (Spain)

 Master’s Thesis: "The Gender Approach in Light of the International Convention on the Rights of Persons with Disabilities".